Articles

 What Happens After the Meeting

-After the meeting, the board will typically send out minutes or notes summarizing what was discussed and any decisions made.
-These notes are essential for keeping all members of the community informed and up-to-date.
-If you missed the meeting, make sure to review the notes to stay informed.
+After the meeting, the board typically sends out minutes summarizing discussions and decisions made.
+These notes are essential for keeping all community members informed and up-to-date.
+If you missed the meeting, review the notes to stay informed.

 Effective Hoa Meeting